GNOME/gobject-introspection/MSVC.README.rst

   as they run on your system.

 Set PATH to contain your Python-3.4.x+ interpreter, Ninja build tool (if needed) and winflex/flex and Bison executables towards its end.

-Note that if you plan to use g-ir-scanner for other packages built using Meson, you need to use the same Python release series (3.4, 3.5...) for running Meson there as well.
+Please note that if using Python 2.7.x (such as with the case of building with Visual Studio 2008), the PATH variable needs to contain the native Windows Python 2.7.x installation path as well, before the path where the Flex and Bison executables are, if using the Flex and Bison executables from MSYS2 or Cygwin, as the copy of the Python interpreter from MSYS2 and Cygwin will likely conflict with the installation of the native Windows Python 2.7.x.
+Please note that building against MSYS2 or Cygwin Python with Visual Studio builds is not (and will likely never be) supported.

 Open a Visual Studio command prompt and create an empty build directory (which needs to be on the same drive as the G-I sources).
 In that directory, run the following::